ericthewizard/writecode/README.md

 ## Limitations

-Codeit is powered by OpenAI's Codex model, which is a powerful tool for generating code from text prompts.
+writecode is powered by OpenAI's Codex model, which is a powerful tool for generating code from text prompts.
 However, it is not perfect and may not always produce accurate or complete code snippets.
 It is important to carefully review the generated code before using it in any production systems.